Whether you’re new to Hong Kong or have lived here for years, we’re sure you’ll love these fun facts in our A-Z of Hong Kong trivia.

 X is for Crossing

-Almost a quarter of a million people cross the checkpoint between Hong Kong and mainland China each day.
+Pre-pandemic, almost a quarter of a million people crossed the checkpoint between Hong Kong and mainland China each day.

 Y is for Yum